ElchinNasirov/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+- React is a solution to a problem that developers faced when building user interfaces.
+It allows developers to build complex user interfaces which have components that will change frequently over time, without having to write a lot of very tricky JavaScript code.

 - [ ] What does it mean to _think_ in react?

+- Thinking about apps as you build them.
+Steps you need to take, like, Step 1: Break The UI Into A Component Hierarchy.
+    Step 2: Build A Static Version in React.
+    Step 3: Identify The Minimal (but complete) Representation Of UI State.
+    Step 4: Identify Where Your State Should Live.
+    Step 5: Add Inverse Data Flow.
+- So far, we’ve built an app that renders correctly as a function of props and state flowing down the hierarchy.

 - [ ] Describe state.

+- "State" is an object that represents the parts of the app that can change.
+Each component can maintain its own state, which lives in an object.

 - [ ] Describe props.

+- "Props" is a special keyword in React, which stands for properties and is being used for passing data from one component to another.
+Furthermore, props data is read-only, which means that data coming from the parent should not be changed by child components.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+- A "Side Effect" is anything that affects something outside the scope of the function being executed.
+- By using "Effect Hook"

 ## Project Set Up